har5hit/PermissionHelper/README.md

     super.onRequestPermissionsResult(requestCode, permissions, grantResults);

 	/**
-    * pass the permission results to the PermissionManager for processing.
+    * pass the permission results to the PermissionHelper for processing.
     */
-    permissionManager.onRequestPermissionsResult(requestCode,permissions,grantResults);
+    permissionHelper.onRequestPermissionsResult(requestCode,permissions,grantResults);

 }
 ```

 ### Response

-The PermissionManager will request permission, if denied, will show rationale, if never ask again is checked, will show a dialog to
+The PermissionHelper will request permission, if denied, will show rationale, if never ask again is checked, will show a dialog to
 grant permissions in settings.
-If the user agrees to grant permission or denies again and again, the PermissionManager will give the callback to the listener methods.
+If the user agrees to grant permission or denies again and again, the PermissionHelper will give the callback to the listener methods.

 ```
 	@Override